Hartford Seminary welcomed four new members to the Board of Trustees on Monday, May 8, at the Annual Meeting.

 Shakeeb Alam, the Co-Founder and President of East Bridge Capital Management, L.P., a Boston-based private investment partnership.
 A native of the Chicago area, he is a graduate of the University of Illinois at Champaign-Urbana and Harvard Business School.
-Shakeeb is involved in a range of activities in his community including the Pillars Fund at the Chicago Community Trust, which strategically supports nonprofit organizations around the country that are advancing a better understanding of American Muslims, including a recent grant to the Seminary’s Islamic Chaplaincy program.
+Shakeeb is involved in a range of civic activities, including the Chicago Community Trust.
+The Trust recently made a grant to the Seminary’s Islamic Chaplaincy program.

 Nelson Rodriguez, a Financial Advisor with Barnum Financial Group in Glastonbury who has more than 18 years of experience in the Insurance and Investment space.
 He is a member of The Fund for Greater Hartford and serves on their Finance Committee.
 He is also a member of the Hartford Foundation for Public Giving; The Knox Foundation; International Hartford and served as President of the National Society of Hispanic MBA’s Connecticut Chapter.

 Naseem Shaikh, who has worked for United Technologies since 1980.
 He is currently Vice President and CFO for global operations and supply chain functions of UTAS, a division of United Technologies.
 Naseem also served as Vice President and CFO of Carrier Refrigeration.
 He is a member of the Berlin Mosque.

 Najib Awad, Associate Professor of Christian Theology and Director of the International Ph.D.
 Program, who will serve as a faculty trustee.